BestTimesToVisit.com Logo

 money

-While credit cards are accepted in many touristy places, it's best to carry some Georgian Lari (GEL).
-Smaller shops and markets often prefer cash, and you'll get better exchange rates at local banks or exchange bureaus than at airports.
+While credit cards are accepted in many places, it's handy to have some Georgian Lari (GEL) for smaller shops, markets, and marshrutkas (minibuses).
+ATMs are widely available, but you'll get a better exchange rate at a bank or exchange bureau.

 safety

 Tbilisi is generally safe, but like any city, be aware of your surroundings, especially at night.
-Stick to well-lit areas, and avoid walking alone in less populated areas, particularly after dark.
+Stick to well-lit areas and avoid walking alone in deserted streets.
+Register your trip with your embassy or consulate as a precaution.

 culture

 Georgians are incredibly hospitable.
-It's customary to accept offers of food or drink when offered – it's a sign of respect and friendship.
-Learn a few basic Georgian phrases; even a simple "Gamarjoba" (hello) goes a long way.
+It's customary to accept a toast (or several!) when offered during a meal or social gathering.
+Learn a few basic Georgian phrases – even a simple 'Gamarjoba' (hello) goes a long way in showing respect.

 food